Systemic lupus erythematosusLupus

 SLE has a wide range of symptoms.
 The most common symptoms are joint pain, skin rash, and fever.
 Symptoms can develop slowly or appear suddenly.
 Many patients with SLE have "flares," in which symptoms suddenly worsen and then settle down for long periods of time.
 Diagnosing SLE is complicated because symptoms vary widely and can resemble other conditions.
 A doctor will base an SLE diagnosis on certain specific criteria including symptom history and the results of blood tests for antinuclear antibodies.

 No drug can cure SLE, but many different drugs can help control symptoms and relieve discomfort.
 The choice of drugs depends on the severity of the condition as well as other factors.
-Patients with mild SLE may be helped by nonsteroidal anti-inflammatory drugs (NSAIDs) while patients with more severe SLE may require corticosteroids or immunosuppressants.
-Belimumab (Benlysta) is a biologic drug that is used along with standard drug treatments for patients with active lupus.
+Patients with mild SLE may be helped by nonsteroidal anti-inflammatory drugs (NSAIDs) while patients with more severe SLE may require corticosteroids or other drugs which change or modify the body's immune system.
 Researchers are working to develop new drugs and treatments for SLE.

 Living with SLE